 But during World War II, Sidi Bouzid was the site of one of the last Axis victories in North Africa and one of the first engagements between American and German forces in the war.
 It serves as the preliminary round of the Battle of Kasserine Pass, which commenced a few days later.
-As such it wasn't a major battle, but it did have some important impacts on the rest of the 1942-1943 Tunisia campaign.
+As such it wasn’t a major battle, but it did have some important impacts on the rest of the 1942-1943 Tunisia campaign.
 Specifically, the Allied defeat here and at Kasserine Pass a few days later led to a substantial reorganization of their North African forces, particularly at the senior officer level.
 These changes worked out so well that by May the Allies had chased the Axis out of North Africa altogether.
 Rommel was already gone by then, recalled to Germany in March, but Sidi Bouzid and Kasserine would be the final two victories in his lengthy military career.
-So in the big picture, the tactical victory the Axis won here paved the way for their strategic defeat in North Africa.
+So in the big picture, the tactical victory the Axis won here paved the way for their overall defeat in the North African theater.

 Indeed, Rommel wasn’t just on the offensive in Tunisia for the hell of it.
 After El Alamein there was a real possibility that the British army in Egypt, under Bernard Montgomery, could follow him west and reengage.
 The Allied forces in Tunisia were well-positioned to serve as the anvil to Montgomery’s hammer, if it came to that, or to launch their own attack toward the Tunisian coast and cut the Axis line in two.
 Rommel couldn’t allow either of those things, and since he’d already tried Montgomery’s army and been repulsed, he figured he’d have better luck with the Americans, who in addition to not having Montgomery were brand new to the war and, he hoped, a little green.
 Rommel’s plan was to punch a hole through the Allied line in central Tunisia and strike at its rear, driving the whole Allied line back into Algeria and dealing the Americans such a decisive defeat that it might cripple their entire war effort just as it was getting started.